The Traveler’s Gift by Andy Andrews: Seven Decisions That Determine Personal Success. Summary notes.

 Decision #7: Persist Without Exception

-Ponder finds himself in a vast warehouse assisted by none other than the archangel Gabriel.
+Ponder is now in a vast warehouse accompanied by none other than the archangel Gabriel.

 Upon his arrival, Ponder saw his family photos, the financial stability that never comes to fruition, the good health — and all the while, wondering where it all goes wrong.

-The angel, who saw Ponder sobbing, puts hands on his shoulder (or wings?
-I’m not sure) and advises Ponder not to abandon his dreams, to work ceaselessly with absolute faith to achieve them.
+The angel, who saw Ponder sobbing, put his hands, (or wings?) on Ponder’s shoulder as he advises him not to abandon his dreams, to work ceaselessly with absolute faith to achieve them.

 The archangel Gabriel is known as the angel of revelation.
-He’s often met in dreams by many people and has a significant role in many religions.
+He is often met in dreams by many people and has a significant role in many religions.

 Into the Future

-Lastly, Ponder teleported to a future version of the city he once lived in, then saw himself owning a successful business — teaching effective decision-making strategies, and so on.
+Lastly, Ponder was transferred into a future version of the city he once lived in.
+In this future, Ponder saw himself owning a successful business, that teaches effective decision-making strategies.

-He then soon woke up in the hospital.
-His family was by his side, and that’s when David Ponder realized he had been in a coma since the accident.
+After all these experiences, Ponder woke back up in the hospital.
+His family was by his side.
+He soon realized he had been in a coma since the accident.

-Though with confidence, Ponder reassured his family that everything would be okay and quickly wrote down everything he remembered:
+Ponder reassured his family that everything will be okay as he fetches for a pen to jot down everything he remembered:

-When he reached into his pockets, he found the tobacco pouch that was handed to him by Colonel Chamberlain in his possession.
+When reaches into his pockets, Ponder found the tobacco pouch that was handed to him by Colonel Chamberlain in his possession.

 Final thoughts 💭